/// <?xml version="1.0" encoding="utf-8" ?>

 /// to others.

-/// DeleteBucketTagging
+/// DeleteBucketTagging:

 /// 200

-response upon successfully deleting a website configuration on the specified
+/// OK response upon successfully deleting a website configuration on the specified

 /// bucket.
-You will get a 200 OK
+You will get a 200 OK response if the website configuration you

 /// are trying to delete does not exist on the bucket.
 Amazon S3 returns a 404